digicenterrwanda/lmis/README.md

 ### Exchange information, ask questions, get help

-Slack is nice for short discussions, but when asking questions, most answers are lost in the noise after a few minutes.
-To let everyone profit from an answer, we recommend to ask questions on StackOverflow.
-If you like, you can then post a link into the corresponding Slack channel to raise attention.
-And please, do not forget to tag your questions correctly with `TYPO3` (and possibly other tags like `Fluid` or `Extbase`).

 * [StackOverflow questions tagged "TYPO3"](https://stackoverflow.com/questions/tagged/typo3)

 The community and all TYPO3 teams communicate through newsgroups, which can